andrebergvind/big-tech-financial-analysis/README.md

 - Unfortunately, the dataset did not include free cash flow nor share price and therefore, the analysis does not include valuation metrics such as P/E ratio, free cash flow, or dividend yield, which are highly relevant for investment decision making.

-- The analysis is limited to five technology companies and therefore does not represent the broader technology sector.
+- The analysis is limited to five technology companies, operating with different goods and services and therefore does not represent the broader technology sector.

 - The dashboard primarily relies on historical financial data between 2009 and 2022 and cannot predict future company performance but merely provide a picture of recent financial health.